-2015-2016 Legislative Summary
+2015-2016 Mid-Session Legislative Summary

-The following is a summary of legislation referred to, and heard by the Assembly Committee on Aging and Long-Term Care during the 2015-2016 Legislative Session.
+The following is a summary of legislation referred to, and heard by the Assembly Committee on Aging and Long-Term Care during the first year of the 2015-2016 Legislative Session.
 Informational Hearings conducted by the committee are listed at the end of this summary.